namoricoo/QuakiSmart_demo/README.md

 20) dynamically add fields to database demo 1, using ActiveRecord extension.

 21) initialize empty table for each new visit and page refresh

+22) Updated to OSX Maverick

+23)Dynamically highligh "Analytics" text and "About us" link when we are on one of those pages.